Is today my big moment?

 Almost as scared as I am now

-I look up at this spring sun
+I look up at a spring sun

 Halo swirling pink blown clouds

-Even the sky can’t stay put
+Even my sky can’t stay put

-Then memory begins a new game
+Now memory begins a new game

 Big and small fight to change place